flair-sdk/examples/aggregate-protocol-fees-in-usd/README.md

       FROM
         entities f
       LEFT JOIN
-        entities t ON t.namespace = 'lifi' AND t.entityType = 'Token' AND t.chainId = f.chainId AND t.tokenAddress = f.token
+        entities t ON t.namespace = 'aggregator-protocol-fee-in-usd-example-dev' AND t.entityType = 'Token' AND t.chainId = f.chainId AND t.tokenAddress = f.token
       WHERE
-        f.namespace = 'lifi' AND
+        f.namespace = 'aggregator-protocol-fee-in-usd-example-dev' AND
         (
           f.entityType = 'GasFeesCollected' OR
           f.entityType = 'InsuranceFeesCollected'